zing321/gmail-toggl-responder/README.md

 This is a **Google Apps Script** thats designed to work within your Google Drive without deploying as an add-on or web app.<br>It automatically responds to your client/employer's hours request with a CSV containing your toggl tasks and the total time for the requested date range.

 ## How It Works
 1. Your client/employer sends you an email with the subject containing the specified keyword (default: 'hours') and a date range in the format 'Month dd' or 'Mon dd'.
 Single digits ('d') are also acceptable.
+Valid: `Hours for March 23 to April 5`, `jan 10 february 1 hours`
+Invalid: `March 23 to April 5`, `Hours January 10`
-2. The script runs on a time-driven trigger
+2. The script runs on a time-driven trigger set in the Google Apps Script editor, its the button with the chat bubble clock thing
 3. The script parses the subjects of **unread** emails to find a thread the specified keyword, a date range, and **without** a `HRespProcessed` tag.
 4. The script then fetches a detailed breakdown of tasks within the date range from toggl
 5. Data is then converted to CSV and sent to your client/employer as an attachment